BaptisteBdn/dotfiles/README.md

 ## Notes
 - Wallpapers can be found in `.config/wallpaper`.
+- Font is DejaVuSans
+- Original resolution is 1440p but it should work with other resolutions (screenshots are 1080p)
 - I tweaked some generated pywal schemes in order to have better results, in order to keep those changes I added the `.cache/wal/schemes` folder.
 - This design is inspired by [k-vernooy](https://github.com/k-vernooy/dotfiles).